fatima-chowdhury/Transformer_Text/README.md

 # Transformer_Text
-Implementing a Transformer model in PyTorch,  training it on Tiny Shakespeare, and generating text.
+Implementing a Transformer model in PyTorch,  training the model with Tiny Shakespeare dataset, and generating text.
 The generated text mimcs Shakespeare's writing style.